 The Simple Thrills of Nature

 As I sat quietly, deeply enthralled of the Otter.
 Out of the corner of my eyes, I happened to catch a quick movement along the shoreline.
 It was an Ermine - a small weasel.
 I froze!
 Scarcely breathing.
 I watched in wonder as the little animal slowly made its way closer to where I sat.

 As the ermine came nearer to where I sat.
 I had the distinct feeling that it was going to walk over me.

 The ermine climbed right up my left arm, over my shoulder behind my neck and down my other arm.
-The animal appeared to be unafraid as if I was not even there.
+The animal was unafraid as if I were not there.